grayasm/git-main/world/bkeka/README.txt

 2. pip3 install selenium
    pip3 install requests

 3. sudo in Pycharm debugger does not work.
-Disable the password temporarily. username ALL=(ALL) NOPASSWD:ALL
+   If you use the VPN connection then disable the password temporarily. username ALL=(ALL) NOPASSWD:ALL

 4. Cyberghost binary creates the tun device but the connection is dead.